jruiperezv/MOOC_Pivot/README.md

 ## Data request

 MITx and HarvardX learner data are treated as student data meriting FERPA protections.
 MITx data can be requested at [http://web.mit.edu/ir/mitx/](http://web.mit.edu/ir/mitx/) and HarvardX data at [https://vpal.harvard.edu/vpal-research-request](https://vpal.harvard.edu/vpal-research-request).
 You should request the *person_course* course dataset containinig the 565 courses included in this analysis from 2012 to May 2018.
-The specific *course_id's* that you need to request are in the *course_metadata.csv* file.
+The specific *course_id's* that you need to request are in the [*course_metadata*](course_metadata.csv) file.
 You should request the following columns for the *person_course* dataset:

 ```
 ['course_id', 'user_id', 'cc_by_ip', 'roles', 'mode', 'viewed',